Commercial Energy Audits – A Complete Guide for UK Organisations

 How Often Energy Audits and Survey Should be Conducted

-While the industry suggests a typical 3 to 5-year cycle, best practice depends on:
+While the industry suggests a typical 3 to 5-year cycle for UK energy audits, best practice depends on:

 • Building type